SP23-CSCE482/documented-code-github-documentation-internet_censor_sprint_1/README.md

 ## CI/CD

 A CI pipeline has been created for this repo.
 This involves running the linter and test cases after every commit.
 For more information, check [GitHub Actions](https://github.com/SP23-CSCE482/github-setup-internet_censor_sprint_1/actions).

+## Contribution Guide

+If you are interested in contributing and improving Safe Internet Coaltion, please take a look at our [Contribution Guide](https://github.com/SP23-CSCE482/github-setup-internet_censor_sprint_1/blob/main/CONTRIBUTING.md).